 For any support you may need, please contact the manufacturer (in most cases it is your Anytec dealer).
-Maintenance may include a check of oil levels at the servo, check for leaks and lubrication of open parts/joints.
+Maintenance may include checks for oil levels at the servo and leaks and lubrication of open parts/joints.

 For complete instructions on operation and maintenance, please refer to the separate OEM owner's manual (provided with the Anytec document bag) that is developed specifically for this equipment.